kat-lsg-dev/lisa-fork/docs/run_test/troubleshoot_failures.rst

 The test result message is the easiest, fastest way to understand a test failure.
 It is derived from assertion or exception messages.
-Failures are categorized by similiar messages.
+Failures are categorized by similar messages.

 Log Folder Structure
 --------------------